A Judge in Seattle Just Blocked Trump’s “Muslim Ban” Nationwide

 The order represents a major challenge to the Trump administration.

-SEATTLE/BOSTON - A federal judge in Seattle on Friday granted a nationwide temporary restraining order blocking U.S. President Donald Trump's recent action barring nationals from seven countries from entering the United States.
+SEATTLE/BOSTON (Reuters) - A federal judge in Seattle on Friday put a nationwide block on U.S. President Donald Trump's week-old executive order temporarily barring refugees and nationals from seven countries from entering the United States.

-The judge's order represents a major challenge to the Trump administration, which is expected to immediately appeal.
-The judge declined to stay the order, suggesting that travel restrictions could be lifted immediately.
+The judge's temporary restraining order represents a major challenge to Trump's action, although his administration could still appeal the ruling and have the policy upheld.

+Judge James Robart, a George W. Bush appointee, made his ruling effective immediately on Friday, suggesting that travel restrictions could be lifted straight away.
+He is expected to issue a full written ruling over the weekend.

+The state's attorney general, Bob Ferguson, said: "This decision shuts down the executive order right now."
+He said he expected the federal government to honor the ruling.

+The Justice Department made no immediate decision on an appeal.
+“The Department looks forward to reviewing the court’s written order and will determine next steps,” it said in a statement.

-The challenge was brought by the state of Washington and later joined by the state of Minnesota.
-The Seattle judge ruled that the states have legal standing to sue, which could help Democratic attorneys general take on Trump in court on issues beyond immigration.
+The challenge in Seattle court was brought by the state of Washington and later joined by the state of Minnesota.
+The judge ruled that the states have legal standing to sue, which could help Democratic attorneys general take on Trump in court on issues beyond immigration.

-"It's a wonderful day for the rule of law in this country," said Washington state solicitor general Noah Purcell.
+Washington's case was based on claims that the state had suffered harm from the ban, for example students and faculty at state-funded universities being stranded overseas.

+Judge Robart probed a Justice Department lawyer on the "litany of harms” suffered by Washington state’s universities, and also questioned the administration's use of the Sept.
+11, 2001 attacks on the United States as a justification for the ban.

 The decision came on a day that attorneys from four states were in courts challenging Trump's executive order.
-Trump's administration justified the action on national security grounds, but opponents labeled it an unconstitutional order targeting people based on religious beliefs.
+The Trump administration justified the action on national security grounds, but opponents labeled it an unconstitutional order targeting people based on religious beliefs.

-Earlier on Friday, a federal judge in Boston on Friday declined to extend a temporary restraining order that allowed some immigrants into the United States from certain countries despite being barred by U.S. President Donald Trump's recent executive order.
+Earlier on Friday, a federal judge in Boston declined to extend a temporary restraining order that allowed some immigrants into the United States from countries affected by Trump's three-month ban.

-Also on Friday in Virginia, a federal judge ordered the White House to provide a list of all people stopped from entering the United States by the travel ban.
+U.S. District Judge Nathan Gorton expressed skepticism during oral arguments about a civil rights group's claim that Trump's order represented religious discrimination.

 The State Department said on Friday that fewer than 60,000 visas previously issued to citizens of Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen had been invalidated as a result of the order.
 That disclosure followed media reports that government lawyers were citing a figure of 100,000.